이주배경 청소년 지원재단

 Status by the type of children from foreign population Unit: people

-Division Total Naturalized and children with foreign nationality Domestic born children
+Division Total Domestic born children Naturalized and children with foreign nationality

 Subtotal Male Female Subtotal Male Female Subtotal Male Female

-Source: Ministry of the Interior and Safety 2021 Local Government Foreign Residents status(2022.11.)
+Source: Ministry of the Interior and Safety 2023 Local Government Foreign Residents status(2023.11.1)

 By type, there were 15,807 children (5.5%) of naturalized or foreign nationals who were naturalized or who still hold foreign nationality,